AndrewWPhillips/eggql/README.md

 }
 ```

-Note that you could recursively query the friends of the friends but the above data does not have any friends for Leia, etc.
+Note that you could recursively query the friends of the friends.
+You can even query friends of friends of friends ... to any depth, but it is unwise to nest queries too deeply (and some servers limit nesting to 3 or 4 levels).
+You can't see this with the above data as Luke and Leia do not have any friends yet.

-The above examples shows the basic types of GraphQL: scalars, objects and lists.

 The `Character` type is an object since it has fields (sub-queries) within it. `Query` is also an object but it is special being the **root query**.